YingLiu4203/old-dev-blog/_posts/2016-11-27-javascript-function-and-class.md

 Given the above inheritance tree and the fact that a child inherits all properties of its parent, we have the following observation:

 #### 5.3.1.
 Every Object Inherits from `Object.prototype`
-Every object has the following properties generated from `Object.getOwnPropertyNames(Object.prototype)`
+Every object has the following properties generated from `Object.getOwnPropertyNames(Object.prototype)`.

 ```js
 [ '__defineGetter__',
   '__defineSetter__',